DON'T MISS OUT

 If you’re new to the world of being self-employed, you might be confused at the difference between a sole proprietorship and a company.
 Essentially it’s all about legal and financial liability.

 On the other hand, a company is its own legal entity and is separate from the individuals that run the business.
 The company is registered as a taxpayer, has its own rights and duties, and its own liabilities.
-It also has its own ‘life’ — shareholders may change, but the company will remain the same.
+It also has its own ‘life’, the shareholders may change, but the company will remain the same.

 For most SMMEs starting out, the sole proprietorship route is the more common way to go as it’s simpler to form and there’s minimal paperwork involved.

-How to become a sole trader with SARS
+How to register a sole proprietor with SARS?

 As we touched on already, you need to formally register as a sole proprietor with SARS to get an income tax number.
 Sole traders are required by tax law to register their business with SARS within 60 days of commencing business operations.